JohannesOvergaard/Bachelor/PrototypeTest/Interview_Waz.md

 - What do you see?
 - What do you understand of this page?

+After reading the why he can login to the application he still don't understand the purpose of loggin in.

+Login with google does not working

+Email login: The password has to be longer and the user does not get that message

+Settingspage: Does not understand what happens.

 ### In case they did not login:
 - make them login
 - questions: